Mdran2112/data-migration-to-db/README.md

 When the REST API turns on, three tables in the Database will be created: `employees`, `departments` and `jobs`.

 The api container will create two volumes: `historic` and `backup`.
-Inside the historic volume must be the csv files, that the user want to migrate
+Inside the `historic` volume must be the csv files, that the user want to migrate.
+In the `backup` volume, backup avro files will be created.

 ### Historic data migration to Database

+Each csv file with historic data has to be named like:

+* `hired_employees.csv ---> employees table`
+* `departments.csv ---> departments table`
+* `jobs.csv ---> jobs table`

+A worker will look inside the volume and if it finds a csv named as mentioned before, it will grab the data and insert it in the correspondent table according the filename.

+### Database Backup

+If the environment variable `DB_BACKUP_SCHED` is set to `True`, a scheduler will build a backup from the three tables every day at 6 a.m. (from Mon-Fri).
+The backup files will be named `employees.avro`, `departments.avro` and `jobs.avro`.

+You can use the `/restore/<table>` endpoint in the REST API to restore a table.
+The API will use the correspondent avro file for each table that you want to restore.

+### API REST Docs
+See the swagger spec.
+URL: `http://<host>:5000/swagger`

 ### Tag creation
-The repository has a github workflow for CD when merging to master.
+The repository has a github workflow for tag creation when merging to master.
 When you make a PR to master, include one of the following flags in the commit message string.

 * MAJOR CHANGE: `#major`